a woman holding her head in distress

 These Orders Are Commonly Issued From Family Law Courts

-These types of restraining orders are taken very seriously by the courts.
+The courts take these types of restraining orders very seriously.
 They are issued by the court to prohibit one of the spouses from doing or not doing something perceived as potentially harmful to the other spouse or children.

 Stay-Away Orders Backed By Courts Contempt Power

-Restraining orders usually require that the moving party, the spouse seeking the restraining order, offer up evidence to the court of abusive and or potentially harmful conduct committed or likely to be committed by the other spouse.
+Restraining orders usually require that the moving party, the spouse seeking the restraining order, offer evidence to the court of abusive and/or potentially harmful conduct committed or likely to be committed by the other spouse.

 If the court issues a restraining order, the court has likely been convinced that one of the parties is not acting as a responsible parent and, therefore, can influence the court’s decision to determine that party’s custodial rights later.